thiggy01/ubuntu-change-gdm-background/README.md

 If you see a message `login background image sucessfully changed`, then, when you restart gdm or reboot your computer, your gdm login background should be covered with the image you submited.

+You can restore your original gdm theme any time with `sudo ./gnome-change-login-background --restore`.